Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

-\textbf{Dataset and Evaluation Metrics.} We utilise the EchoNet-Dynamic dataset \cite{ouyang2020video}, comprising $10,030$ A4C echocardiography videos collected from Stanford University Hospital between 2016 and 2018.
-Each video consists of $112 \times 112$ grayscale image sequences, annotated with 40 left ventricular (LV) contour points (as outlined in the output of E$^2$CBD module), along with one basal and apex point at both end-diastolic (ED) and end-systolic (ES) frames, and the corresponding ejection fraction (EF).
+We utilize the EchoNet-Dynamic dataset \cite{ouyang2020video}, comprising $10,030$ A4C echocardiography videos collected from Stanford University Hospital between 2016 and 2018.
+Each video consists of $112 \times 112$ grayscale image sequences, annotated with 40 left ventricular (LV) contour points (as outlined in the output of E$^2$CBD module), along with one basal and apex point at both ED and ES frames, and the corresponding EF.
 We adopt the standard training, validation, and test splits provided by EchoNet for benchmarking.
 We evaluate model performance using mean absolute error (MAE), root mean squared error (RMSE), and R-squared (R²) as primary metrics.
-Additionally, we compare floating point operations (FLOPs) and model parameter counts in million (Params (M)) across different architectures to provide a comprehensive assessment of computational efficiency.
+Additionally, we compare floating point operations (FLOPs) and model parameter counts in millions (Params (M)) across different architectures to provide a comprehensive assessment of computational efficiency.